 The Common Application – The application used by more than 500 colleges and universities.

 University of California – Admissions information and application for the University of California.

-CSU Mentor – The website for California State University information and application.
+Cal State – The website for California State University information and application.

 Regional Admission Counselors of California – The Regional Admission Counselors of California (RACC) is composed of college admission professionals who represent colleges and universities outside the state of California.

 Princeton Review’s The Best 378 Colleges, 2014 Edition.
 Direct quotes from students that give insight into each school’s unique character, classes, financial aid, social scenes, and more.